Usman554433/Cpp-PF-OOP-DSA/OOP/class-setters-getters/README.md

 TASK-1:
 As we already know that a class is simply a representation of a type of object.
-It is the blueprint/  mm plan/template that describes the details of an object.m Your task is to design a class for Student which contains constructors, getters, setters, input function and print function.
+It is the blueprint/  mmm plan/template that describes the details of an object.m Your task is to design a class for Student which contains constructors, getters, setters, input function and print function.